Understanding the RFP Request: A Comprehensive Guide to Crafting Winning Proposals

 Start with requirement mapping (30 minutes)

 Extract every "must-have" and "nice-to-have" from the RFP.
-We've found that 73% of losing proposals miss at least one mandatory requirement—often buried in appendices or technical specifications.
+Missing mandatory requirements—often buried in appendices or technical specifications—is a common reason proposals fail.

 Use the client's language